fredaas/texc/README.txt

 DESCRIPTION
 --------------------------------------------------------------------------------

-Texparse is a thin wrapper on top of latexmk.

-Texparse calls latexmk with the appropriate arguments and displays debug information from the log file in a format that won't make your eyes bleed.
+Texparse is a small command-line interface to latexmk and a log-file parser.

 TEX LIVE SETUP
 --------------------------------------------------------------------------------